-For over the past century, NECA/IBEW Local 48’s electricians have helped build Oregon and southwest Washington.
-NECA and IBEW Local 48 have partnered in labor-management relations to lead the region’s electrical industry, working on such high profile projects as the Rose Garden Arena, Portland International Airport and MAX Light Rail stations.
+For over a century, NECA/IBEW Local 48’s electricians have helped build Oregon and SW Washington.
+NECA and IBEW Local 48 have partnered in labor-management relations to lead the region’s electrical industry, working on such high-profile projects as the Rose Garden Arena (now the Moda Center), Portland International Airport, Tilikum Crossing and MAX Light Rail stations.

 NECA, Oregon-Columbia Chapter

 The National Electrical Contractors Association (NECA) is an organization working specifically for the betterment of electrical contractors and the electrical industry.
 Founded nationally in 1901 to provide a formal organization and education for the new electrical trades, it now has 118 national chapters and foreign affiliates, with more than 4,000 electrical contractor company members.

 Activities & Programs

 Through the Management Education Institute NECA offers continuing education to its members in the form of frequent workshops and seminars and through publications and code updates to keep contractors current on industry developments.
 The association also partners with the International Brotherhood of Electrical Workers (IBEW) to negotiate labor agreements and co-sponsor the award-winning National Joint Apprenticeship Training Committee (NJATC) apprenticeship program, training more than 50,000 electricians nationally every year.

 Locally the Oregon-Columbia Chapter of NECA represents professional electrical contractors in the Northwest Oregon and Southwest Washington areas.
 The local electrical industry essentially began with construction of the Willamette Falls generating facility in 1889.
 The first electrical contractors association in the region was formed in 1911, evolving over the years to officially affiliate with NECA in 1943.